catalinred/catalinred.github.com/_posts/2012-05-28-css-parent-selector.markdown

 I'm pretty sure that, once it will be supported, a lot of clever techniques will appear in the wild.
 The above situations are just some ideas I had in mind and I wanted to share with you.

 The cool thing is that we won't need to rely on JavaScript to select a parent element and this opens way to new opportunities.

+## Update

+As some of you pointed out in the comment section, it seems that due to performance reasons, there will be no parent selector after all.
+So, to accomplish that, JavaScript remains the only solution.